rajaraodv/mongoProjectsList/README.md

 4: 512M
 Memory Limit> 64M <----- 64MB memory

-Creating mongotodo...
+Creating mongoProjectsList...
 OK

-1: mongotodo.cloudfoundry.com
+1: mongoProjectsList.cloudfoundry.com
 2: none
-URL> mongotodo.cloudfoundry.com   <---------This will be the url of your app
+URL> mongoProjectsList.cloudfoundry.com   <---------This will be the url of your app

-Updating mongotodo...
+Updating mongoProjectsList...
 OK

 Create services for application?> y